mlpack/mlpack/doc/user/methods/random_forest.md

  * `CategoricalSplitType`: the strategy used for finding splits on categorical data dimensions
  * `UseBootstrap`: a boolean indicating whether or not to use a bootstrap sample when training each tree in the forest.
-This argument will be removed in future versions as it is superseded by the BootstrapType strategy.
+This argument will be removed in mlpack 5.0.0 as it is superseded by the BootstrapType strategy.
  * `BootstrapType`: the strategy used to bootstrap the samples per tree.

 Note that the first four of these template parameters are exactly the same as